 Live the beach resort life in Senggigi

 Senggigi is one of the main tourist hubs of the island, although you won’t find a huge range of amenities here.
 It is more like a quiet enclave where you can relax and enjoy the beach that wraps around the coastline.
-In this part you will find the best choice of beach hotels and resorts.
-There are a range of restaurants and cafes in Senggigi where you can get foods and drinks.
-But still, there is a chilled out atmosphere here that lets you enjoy the beauty of the island.
+In this part, you will find the best choice of beach hotels and resorts.
+There is a range of restaurants and cafes in Senggigi where you can get food and drinks.
+But still, there is a chilled-out atmosphere here that lets you enjoy the beauty of the island.
 It’s the perfect place for families and couples to be located and explore this part of the island.

 If you like to take your views to a higher level, try paragliding in Lombok!
 There are several sites from where you can take off with a tandem flight.
-From the Prabu Hill nearby Kuta, you will take off to enjoy the incredible views as you float up and down along the coast.
+From Prabu Hill nearby Kuta, you will take off to enjoy the incredible views as you float up and down along the coast.
 Another option is to take off from the Pergasingan hill in Sembalun village.
-There you will have an impressive view on the surroundings mountains, rice fields and the impressive Mount Rinjani!
+There you will have an impressive view of the surrounding mountains, rice fields, and the impressive Mount Rinjani!

 Explore Pink beach

 Located in a remote area of Lombok’s east coast, Pink Beach is not an easy place to visit.
-It’s an off the beaten path destination, which is a bit difficult to reach.
+It’s an off-the-beaten-path destination, which is a bit difficult to reach.
 But mostly, when a place is difficult to reach, it means there’s a big chance that you will have the place for yourself!
-There’s not much else to do or to see around except the impressive cliffs and endless views on the ocean.
+There’s not much else to do or to see around except the impressive cliffs and endless views of the ocean.
 But riding around through the local villages and sightseeing along the way is part of the adventure to this unique beach!

 Visit a traditional Sasak village